Paul O. Richter

 Biography

 I am a doctoral candidate in economics at UPF and BSE.
 My research contributes mainly to the fields of applied industrial organization (IO) and information economics.
-My projects use both theoretical as well as data driven approaches to study mechanisms related to how people inform themselves and the functioning of two-sided media markets.
+My projects use both theoretical as well as data driven approaches to study how people inform themselves and the functioning of two-sided media markets.

 Interests